At A Glance

 Lovers of marine wildlife flock to the Ballestas Islands to see colonies of seals and seabirds inhabiting the rocky islands of Paracas Bay.
 The islands are part of the Paracas National Reserve, which is Peru’s only marine reserve.
 Wind and water have eroded the rocks into beautiful arches, caves, and crevices which are an attraction in themselves.
 Accessible via the town of Paracas, the Ballestas Islands can be combined into a neat 2-day trip to/from Lima that includes a Nazca Lines flight and an overnight at a resort overlooking the scenic Paracas Bay.

-For more information, see our Paracas destination page.
+For more information, see our Paracas guide.

 Attractions and Activities

 The Ballestas are known as the “Poor Man’s Galapagos” because of the relatively low cost of a tour combined with the abundant and unique wildlife on display.
 Two-hour tours departs from the port in Paracas.
 From afar, you’ll see the isles vibrating with motion.
 And as the boat gets closer, you’ll finally be able to distinguish the swarm of seals and birds that blanket each island.
 It’s an unforgettable sight.
 In the first part of the tour heading out from the bay, boats pass by the enigmatic Candelabro geoglyph etched into a steep seaside hill of the Paracas peninsula.